nacharya/sitesource/content/about.md

 ### Technology and Products

-It is 2021.
+The year is 2021.
 We have Technology everywhere in our lives.
 Whether you are making Enterprise products or Consumer oriented products, Technology is important in all aspects.
-Something I believed in the dotcom boom of the late ninties, and something that is relevant even today
+Technology affects the culture, efficiency , relationships, creativity and products of a business

 ### Create a better world for Humanity